-It is far too early to determine how well such efforts to broaden reductions in imports from Iran will succeed, but key exporters like Saudi Arabia have increased production to help make up for the loss of Iranian exports, and key nations like China, India, and Japan have already reached out to Saudi Arabia and other Arab exporters to help reduce their dependence on Iran.
-China, Iran's largest export partner by volume, has reduced its purchases recently, importing 454,000 barrels per day in July 2012, compared to 522,000 barrels per day in May 2012.
-However these first quarter cuts was mostly due to contract negotiations and not, it seems, because of pressure from the West.
-It still remains to be seen if China will reduce its purchases of Iranian oil in light of the fact that they recently received an exemption from US sanctions.
+However, it is clear that key exporters like Saudi Arabia, Iraq, and Libya increased production to help make up for the loss of Iranian exports, and key nations like China, India, and Japan reached out to Saudi Arabia and other Arab exporters to help reduce their dependence on Iranian oil.
+China, Iran's largest export partner by volume, has reduced its purchases recently, importing 454,000 barrels per day in July 2012, compared to 522,000 barrels per day in May 2012.226 However these first quarter cuts was mostly due to contract negotiations and not, it seems, because of pressure from the West.227 China's imports of Iranian oil averaged 550,000 bpd in April 2011 but decreased to an average of slightly above 400,000 bpd in February 2013.

-Nevertheless, the general trend has been downward as these countries reduce their Iranian oil imports, despite the month-to-month spikes or drops in Chinese, Japanese, and Indian importations of Iranian crude oil.
-Some countries have said that they will not, either because of the difficulty of finding additional suppliers or due to other pressures, be able to completely remove Iran as an oil source.
+This trend continued through late 2013 as these countries reduced their Iranian oil imports, despite the month-to-month spikes or drops in Chinese, Japanese, and Indian imports.
+However, these countries have previously stated that they will not, either because of the difficulty of finding additional suppliers or due to other pressures, be able to completely remove Iran as an oil source.